Large section of smoldering Beirut port silos collapses

 In July, a fire broke out in the northern block of the silos due to the fermenting grains.
 Firefighters and Lebanese Army soldiers were unable to put it out and it smoldered for over a month.
 Officials had warned that the silo could collapse, but feared risking the lives of firefighters and soldiers who struggled to get too close to put out the blaze or drop containers of water from helicopters.

-Survivors of the blast and residents near the port have told The Associated Press that watching the fire from their homes and offices was like reliving the trauma from the port blast, which started with a fire in a warehouse near the silos that contained hundreds of tons of explosive ammonium nitrate, improperly stored there for years.
+Survivors of the blast and residents near the port have told the AP that watching the fire from their homes and offices was like reliving the trauma from the port blast, which started with a fire in a warehouse near the silos that contained hundreds of tons of explosive ammonium nitrate, improperly stored there for years.

 The environment and health ministries in late July issued instructions to residents living near the port to stay indoors in well-ventilated spaces.

-Emmanuel Durand, a French civil engineer who volunteered for the government-commissioned team of experts, last month told the AP that the fire from the grains had sped up the speed of the tilt of the shredded silo and caused irreversible damage to its weak concrete foundation.
+Durand last month told the AP that the fire from the grains had sped up the speed of the tilt of the shredded silo and caused irreversible damage to its weak concrete foundation.

-The structure rapidly deteriorated ever since.
+The structure has rapidly deteriorated ever since.
 In late July, part of the northern block collapsed for the first time.
 Days later on the second anniversary of the Beirut Port blast, roughly a fourth of the structure collapsed.
 On Sunday, the fire expanded to large sections of the silo.